 2.5.1 Volunteers are vital to the management of the site and formed the basis of much work in the early years of the woodlands development.
 In 2002 a volunteer group was formed to assist Test Valley Borough Council with the management of the woodland.
 Knightwood Conservation Group was the instigator of much of the early work in and around the woodlands to enhance the sites value for nature conservation.
 Towards the end of 2002 the group changed its name to the Friends of The Parks.
-The group have since led over 121 tasks ranging from tree planting, hedge laying, rhododendron and sycamore removal and coppicing.
+The group have since led over 131 tasks ranging from tree planting, hedge laying, rhododendron and sycamore removal and coppicing.
+In 2022 the group celebrated their 20th Anniversary.

-- 2.5.3 The partnership with Southampton University Faculty of Environmental Sciences began in 2002 and has evolved to benefit the university, students and council through the provision of practical habitat management training and the environment for scientific study. - 2.5.4 During November we normally welcome first year students from the University to Zionshill Copse for their first field trip and group awareness session.
+- 2.5.4 During November we welcome first year students from the University to Zionshill Copse for their first field trip and group awareness session.
 This sees over 30 new Environmental Science degree students carry out practical tasks and at the same time gaining an awareness and understanding of the woodland ecology, and pressures on the site.
-The work within the woodlands provides vital 'hands on' experience for students wishing to gain employment in the field of conservation. - 2.5.5 In the past, four students have used the site as a learning resource for their dissertations guided by the Countryside Officer.
+The work within the woodlands provides vital 'hands on' experience for students wishing to gain employment in the field of conservation.
+No visit was held during 2020, 2021 and 2022 due to ongoing Covid restrictions and change in curriculum. - 2.5.5 In the past, four students have used the site as a learning resource for their dissertations guided by the Countryside Officer.
 To date all four students have achieved Honours in their degree and MSc.
 Wherever possible survey information gathered by students is used to monitor the effectiveness of management prescriptions.